tyson-swetnam/srer-wgew/web_odm/installation.md

 We installed [Web OpenDroneMap(ODM)](https://github.com/OpenDroneMap/WebODM) onto a [base Ubuntu image w/ Docker CE](https://use.jetstream-cloud.org/application/images/359) on Jetstream.

-WebODM can utilize multiple worker nodes for processing, we used large (10 core, 30 GB RAM), xlarge (24 core, 60 GB RAM), and xxlarge (44 core, 120 GB RAM) size instances as worker nodes.
+WebODM can utilize additional nodes as workers for multiple project processing.
+On Jetstream we used large (10 core, 30 GB RAM), xlarge (24 core, 60 GB RAM), and xxlarge (44 core, 120 GB RAM) size instances as our worker nodes.

 We followed the standard installation procedures for WebODM through Docker